oasis-tcs/csaf/csaf_3.0/README.md

 – 1.4 TB), that is roughly **14–200 kWh** for a single full sync run by a single consumer — an order of magnitude that adds up quickly across repeated cycles and many consumers.

-> We recommend treating this figure in the presentation explicitly as an **order-of-magnitude
+> PLEASE NOTE: We recommend treating this figure explicitly as an **order-of-magnitude
-> argument, not a robust metric**, and stating the methodological uncertainty openly.
-Its purpose is
+> argument, not a robust metric**.
+The data relies on a methodological uncertain ground and requires additional review .
-> to add a second, TC-external driver (sustainability discussion, EU Green Deal relevance) alongside
+> Its purpose is to add a second, TC-external driver (sustainability discussion, EU Green Deal relevance) alongside
 > the primary efficiency argument — not to be defended as hard proof.

 ### Why now